Polynomial Bounds in Koldobsky's Discrete Slicing Problem: Introduction

 On the other hand it is known \cite[Theorem 1.4]{freyerhenk} that for $K\in\Ko^n$ there always exists an affine hyperplane $A$ such that

 and in this paper we show that there exists a (not necessarily parallel) central hyperplane $H$ such that $\LE(K\cap H)$ does not deviate too much from $\LE(K\cap A)$.
-To this end we have to distinguish between between ``large'' and ``small'' affine sections $K\cap A$, measured with respect to the covering radius.
+To this end we have to distinguish between ``large'' and ``small'' affine sections $K\cap A$, measured with respect to the covering radius.

 The covering radius in turn is related to the well-known flatness constant $\flt(n)$, which is one of the main ingredients of our main result.
 For precise definitions we refer to Section 2.
-In order to get a polynomial bound on $d_n$, we need, in particular, the following bound on $\flt(n)$ (see \cite{BanaszczykLitvakPajorEtAl1999, rudelson})
+In order to get a polynomial bound on $d_n$, we need, in particular, the following bound on $\flt(n)$, which has been obtained very recently in \cite{ReisRothvoss}: